 Affiliate marketing is a way to make money by promoting other people’s products or services.
 Basically, you find a product you like, talk about it to others, and earn a piece of the sales for each purchase made through your unique referral link.

-Unlike with Master Resell Rights (MRR), you can promote both digital and physical products through affiliate marketing.
+Unlike with Master Resell Rights (MRR) where you can only promote digital goods, affiliate marketing allows you to promote both digital and physical items.

 Examples of Products You Can Promote: